 While shiny fabrics might look good, they are not suitable for skin protection because the shiny surface reflects the sun rays instead of absorbing them.

 If you want to keep your skin from UV rays to prevent tanning, you must go for matte fabrics.
-It will reduce your exposure to sun rays and prevent tanning through your clothes.
+It will reduce your exposure to sun rays and prevent tanning through your clothes or any material like a towel.

 Are There Shirts You Can Tan Through?